Walkover: Sports

-The word originates from horseracing in the United Kingdom, where an entrant in a one-horse race run under Jockey Club rules has at least to "walk over" the course before being awarded victory.
+The word originates from horseracing in the United Kingdom, where an entrant in a one-horse race run under Jockey Club rules had at least to "walk over" the course before being awarded victory.
 This outcome was quite common at a time when there was no guaranteed prize money for horses finishing second or third, so there was no incentive to run a horse in a race it could not win.
 The 18th-century champion racehorse Eclipse was so dominant over his contemporaries that he was allowed to walk over on nine occasions, and the 1828 Epsom Derby winner Cadland walked over on at least six occasions.
 The full formality of walking (or otherwise riding) over the entire track in a one-horse race remained in the rules governing racing until 2006; it was replaced by the lesser formality of making correct weight and riding past the judge's box to be declared the winner.
 In March 2025 the British Horseracing Authority changed the rules for horse races in Great Britain to allow a sole remaining runner in race to be declared the winner without having to travel to the racecourse.

-Similarly, in drag racing, if all (in case of contests with up to four participants) opponents are unable to participate in a round ("competition single"), an opponent commits a leaving before the Christmas Tree is activated or commits a foul at the starting line, or if an odd number of cars not in a power of two results in the use of a bye run, the opposing driver only needs to stage the car under its own power to automatically win once the tree is activated.
+Similarly, in drag racing, if all (in case of contests with up to four participants) opponents are unable to participate in a round ("competition single"), an opponent leaves/launches before the Christmas Tree is activated at the starting line, or if an odd number of cars not in a power of two results in the use of a bye run, the opposing driver only needs to stage the car under its own power to automatically win once the tree is activated.
 This happened at World Wide Technology Raceway in 2023, when Jordan Lazic won in Pro Modified after his opponent Jason Scruggs' car failed to show up for the final round.
 Lazic took the green light and backed the car after shutting it down.
 In 2025, Greg Anderson defeated Dallas Glenn at Firebird Motorsports Park after his car broke and Glenn's car left before the tree was activated.
 Anderson did not finish, but was declared winner by walkover.
 In the NHRA, a walkover is scored "No time, took green light".